 This is a project that combines learning, sharing, exploring Reykjavik and having fun.
 Participants should also use this opportunity to share something about environmental issues in their home country with the group.
 Participants should be ready to walk around the city for different activities, visits and sightseeing.

-Leisure time: Some excursions (e.g. Aurora Borealis/Northern lights, South Shore or Reykjanes) can be arranged for the volunteers at discount fares.
+Leisure time: Other excursions (e.g. Aurora Hunting /Northern lights, South Shore, Hot River hike, Reykjanes or Snæfellsnes) can be arranged for the volunteers at discount fares.

 Accommodation: Participants will stay in a house in Reykjavík.
-The facilities are basic with showers, kitchen, washing machine and everyone is expected to show consideration for their companions.
+The facilities are basic with a kitchen, showers, washing machine and everyone is expected to show consideration for their companions.
 Participants will sleep in shared rooms in a sleeping bag accommodation.
 Please bring your own sleeping bag.